 Let's assume you want to find the cube root of number x.
 The cube root y is such a number that, if raised to third power, will give x as a result.
 If you formulate this mathematically,

-∛(x) = y <=> y^3 = x
+∛x = y ⟺ y^3 = x

 It is also possible to write cube root in a different way, which sometimes may be much more convenient.
 It is because a cube root is a special case of exponent.
 It can be written down as

 ∛(x) = x^(1/3)

 What is the cube root of...?

 It is really easy to find the cube root of any positive number with our cube root calculator!
 Simply type in any number to find its cube root.
 For example, the cube root of 216 is 6.
 For the list of perfect cubes, head to our next section.

 Note that it is possible to find a cube root of a negative number as well.
 After all, a negative number raised to third power is still negative - for instance,

-(-6)^3 = -216.
+(-6)³ = -216.